Would Christians marry a non-Christian?

 'There are not many available Christian men and my minister was against my marrying my very keen last partner, even though he came to church with me, as he was not a Christian!'

-Reasons for considering marrying a non-Christian
+Reasons given for considering marrying a non-Christian

-Character is more important than Christian or not
+Character is more important

 'A good character, kindness and honesty are all important, whether they come in a Christian wrapper or not!'